SVECS-5967/csRevit/README.md

 ## ✨ Why Enterprise BIM Teams Choose csRevit
 * 🚀 **Zero-Restart Deployments:** Update tools, rebuild the UI, and deploy to the entire firm mid-session.
 No more asking 100 architects to close Revit just so you can update a DLL.
 * 📂 **Folder-Based UI Generation:** Create tabs, panels, dropdowns, true split-buttons, and stacked columns just by naming Windows         folders.
 Zero C# UI coding required.
 * 🧬 **Multi-Version Concurrency:** Run Revit 2024 (.NET 4.8) and Revit 2025 (.NET 8.0) simultaneously without file lock crashes.
 * 🛡️ **The Hybrid SDK:** Seamlessly link standard pushbuttons to persistent background services and native Dockable Panes.
-* 🧩 **Multi-Tool Isolation (`class.txt`):** Compile dozens of commands into a single DLL, and let our engine automatically isolate and deploy them to specific buttons across your ribbon[cite: 1].
+* 🧩 **Multi-Tool Isolation (`class.txt`):** Compile dozens of commands into a single DLL, and let our engine automatically isolate and deploy them to specific buttons across your ribbon.
-* 🔍 **Spotlight Search:** A built-in command palette[cite: 1].
-Users can type to search, run, favorite, or assign custom keyboard shortcuts to any tool[cite: 1].
+* 🔍 **Spotlight Search:** A built-in command palette.
+Users can type to search, run, favorite, or assign custom keyboard shortcuts to any tool.
-* 📊 **Admin Analytics:** Secure, centralized telemetry tracking tool usage, success rates, and ROI across your entire firm[cite: 1].
+* 📊 **Admin Analytics:** Secure, centralized telemetry tracking tool usage, success rates, and ROI across your entire firm.

----

-## 💻 How It Works (Zero-Code UI)

-Creating a highly complex, enterprise-grade Revit Ribbon is as simple as creating Windows folders on your Master Network Drive[cite: 1]:

-csRevit_Core (Master Network Drive)
-├── [All] General Tools.tab
-│   ├── 01_Modify.panel
-│   │   ├── Export PDF.pushbutton         <-- 1.
-Standard Button
-│   │   └── Company Standards.urlbutton   <-- 2.
-URL/Link Button
-│   │
-│   └── 02_Advanced.panel
-│       ├── Model Check.pulldown          <-- 3.
-Pulldown Menu
-│       ├── Quick Select.splitbutton      <-- 4.
-True Split Button
-│       └── 03_Alignment.stack            <-- 5.
-Vertical Stacked Buttons
-The engine handles all the complex API registrations, natural sorting, and icon resizing automatically[cite: 1].

 💼 Licensing & How to Buy
-The csRevit Framework is a commercial, enterprise-grade product designed to save BIM teams hundreds of hours in deployment and UI management[cite: 1].
+The csRevit Framework is a commercial, enterprise-grade product designed to save BIM teams hundreds of hours in deployment and UI management.

-This repository serves as our public documentation and issue tracker[cite: 1].
-The compiled framework .bundle, Sync Engine, and proprietary source code are securely distributed to licensed clients[cite: 1].
+This repository serves as our public documentation and issue tracker.
+The compiled framework .bundle, Sync Engine, and proprietary source code are securely distributed to licensed clients.

 Ready to transform your firm's Revit environment?